Lake Bled, Slovenia – A Walk Around Paradise

 The one hour stroll turns into a carefree afternoon if you include the countless photo opportunities and refreshment breaks.

-We start our walk near the township proper and stroll past the Hotel Toplice which is one of the more luxurious options in town with its lake views and indoor spa.
+We start our walk near the township proper and hike past the Hotel Toplice which is one of the more luxurious options in town with its lake views and indoor spa.

 A duck is sunbaking nonchalantly on the banks of the lake and is soon joined by a beautiful swan who has crossed our path and is not perturbed by human encroachment.